-Colorado Blockchain is the best place to start!
+Colorado Blockchain is the place to start

-We welcome you to come and explore with us.
+This is your official invite to come and explore with us.
 We value learning cooperatively and can't wait to meet you!

 What are some common terms / jargon / lingo I should know?